A note on Swedish hen

 Interestingly, another reason for the resistance to this new word may be that personal pronouns belong to what we may call ‘closed word categories’.
 Typically ‘open word categories’ are verbs, nouns and adjectives.
 These are categories where most people welcome new additions and creative solutions.
 The closed categories, like personal pronouns or prepositions, not so much.

-The gender-neutral pronoun hen was included into the Swedish Academy Dictionary in 2015, with the advert slogan ‘Hen är här nu’ (Hen is here now).
+The Swedish Academy included the gender-neutral pronoun hen into their dictionary in 2015, with the advert slogan ‘Hen är här nu’ (Hen is here now).
 The debate is still on going, although we can probably assume that it will fizzle out with time and the pronoun will be fully absorbed into everyday Swedish.